sikvelsigma/ANSYS-WB-Batch-Script/README.md

-# ANSYS Workbench - Batch Script Interface
+# ANSYS Workbench - Batch Mode - Python Interface
 This is a collection of python scripts I made to make my life easier when dealing with ANSYS Workbench Batch mode.
 It requres no additional python packages whatsoever.
 Right now there are 4 modules:

 1. *WBInterface.py*